 City of Gary, Indiana, by its Mayor, Scott L. King v.
 Smith & Wesson Corp., et al., in Lake Superior Court, Indiana.
 Plaintiff's complaint alleges public nuisance, negligent distribution and marketing, and negligent design and seeks an unspecified amount of compensatory and punitive damages and certain injunctive relief.
 Defendants' motion to dismiss plaintiff's complaint was granted on all counts on January 11, 2001.
 On September 20, 2002, the Indiana Court of Appeals issued an opinion affirming the trial court's dismissal of plaintiff's claims against the manufacturer defendants.
 On December 23, 2003, the Indiana Supreme Court issued a decision on plaintiff's Petition to Transfer reversing the decision of the court of appeals and remanding the case to the trial court.
 The court held that plaintiff should be allowed to proceed with its public nuisance and negligence claims against all defendants and its negligent design claim against the manufacturer defendants.
 We filed our answer to plaintiff's amended complaint on January 30, 2004.
-On November 23, 2005, defendants filed a Motion to Dismiss based on the Protection of Lawful Commerce in Arms Act.
+On November 23, 2005, defendants filed a Motion to Dismiss based on the PLCAA.
 Plaintiffs' opposition to defendants' motion to dismiss was filed on February 22, 2006.
 Oral argument was held on May 10, 2006.
-No decision has issued to date.
-Trial is scheduled to begin on June 15, 2009.
 On October 23, 2006, the court denied defendants' motion to dismiss.
 On November 21, 2006, defendants filed a motion requesting certification of an interlocutory appeal of the court's order denying defendant's motion to dismiss based on the PLCAA.
-The court granted defendant's motion to dismiss based on the PLCAA.
-The court granted defendant's motion of the appeal.
-Defendants filed their notice of appeal with the Court of Appeals on February 5, 2007.
-Discovery is stayed.
-Trial is scheduled to begin on June 15, 2009.
-Plaintiff's response was filed on May 22, 2007.
-Defendants' reply was filed on June 21, 2007.
-Oral argument is not yet scheduled.
+The court granted defendant's motion and certified the case for appeal on the same day it was filed.
+On February 5, 2007, the Court of Appeals on Court's denial of defendants' motion for judgment on the pleadings based on the PLCAA.
+The court affirmed on different grounds, holding that the statute does not apply to the City of Gary's case.
+The court did not address the constitutional claims.
+On November 28, 2007, defendants filed a petition to transfer to the Indiana Supreme Court.
+Plaintiff's response to defendants' petition to tran